shanehull/debtrecyclingcalc.com/README.md

 **Features:**

-- Calculate debt recycling scenarios with configurable options;
+- Calculate and compare debt recycling scenarios with configurable options;
-  investment amounts, growth rates, and reinvestment of cash flow.
+  investment amounts, growth rates, and reinvestment of cash flows.
-- Automatically adjusts for tax liabilities based on salary, country and dividends income.
+- Automatically adjusts for tax liabilities based on salary, country and dividend income.

 **Technology Stack:**